11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 1. Jellyfish Lake Is the Most Surreal Swim on Earth

 The $100 Pristine Paradise Environmental Fee (paid on arrival) includes the Rock Islands/Jellyfish Lake permit, valid for 10 days.
-The lake is periodically closed for conservation — check status before booking.
+The lake is periodically closed for conservation — check its status before booking.
 Allow a half day with boat travel from Koror.

 This alone is worth the trip to Palau.
 Everything else is a bonus.